Toward a Better Understanding of Cosmic Chronometers: A new measurement of H(z) at z~0.7: Cosmological constraints from the analysis of age--redshift relations

-where \Om\ and \OL\ are the adimensional energy density parameters for matter and dark energy respectively (radiation is not considered since its contribution is negligible in the late Universe).
+where radiation is not considered since its contribution is negligible in the late Universe.
+The function $f(z)$ describes the dark-energy contribution and for a flat $\Lambda$CDM model ($w_0=-1$, $w_a=0$) it becomes $f(z)=1$.

 Given the inverse relationship between $t_U(z)$ and $H_0$, lower limits on $t_U(z)$ from the ages of the oldest objects would determine upper limits on the local $H_0$ value.
-Recently, this method has been applied by \citet{Vagnozzi2021} to obtain constraints on $H_0$ from galaxies and quasars observed up to $z\sim 8$.
+Recently, this method has been applied by \citet{Vagnozzi2021agez} to obtain constraints on $H_0$ from galaxies and quasars observed up to $z\sim 8$.

-Galaxy formation occurs after a time \tf\ from the Big-Bang, which could in principle vary with redshift depending on the considered sample.
+Galaxy formation occurs after a time \tf\ from the big bang, which could in principle vary with redshift depending on the considered sample.
 However, CCs are a population of objects selected to be very coeval in formation time.
-Therefore, their age-$z$ relation can be written as:
+Therefore, their age--$z$ relation can be written as:

 According to the downsizing scenario, galaxy mass is a main driver of galaxy formation and evolution, with more massive galaxies forming their stars at earlier cosmic epochs with respect to less massive ones.
-For this reason, multiple parallel age-redshift relations for different $\sigma_\star$ populations are expected (and actually visible in the current dataset).
-Therefore, we use both the lower and higher $\sigma_\star$ sub-samples as homogeneous tracers of the age of the Universe by assuming a constant offset in formation time $\Delta t_f$ computed as the mean age difference.
-We take as a reference the higher $\sigma_\star$ age-$z$ relation $\age_\mathit{CC,high}(z)$, so that $\age_\mathit{CC,low}(z)=\age_\mathit{CC,high}(z)-\Delta t_f$.
-In Fig.~\ref{fig:agez_degeneracies} we illustrate the dependency of $\age_\mathit{CC,high}(z)$ on $\tf$ and the cosmological parameters by varying one parameter at a time.
+For this reason, multiple parallel age--redshift relations for different $\sigma_\star$ populations are expected (and actually visible in the current dataset).
+Therefore, we use both the lower and higher $\sigma_\star$ subsamples as homogeneous tracers of the age of the Universe by assuming a constant offset in formation time $\Delta t_\mathrm{form}$ computed as the mean age difference.
+We take as a reference the higher $\sigma_\star$ age--$z$ relation $\age_\mathrm{CC}^\mathrm{high}(z)$, so that $\age_\mathrm{CC}^\mathrm{low}(z)=\age_\mathrm{CC}^\mathrm{high}(z)-\Delta t_\mathrm{form}$.
+In Figure~\ref{fig:agez_degeneracies}, we illustrate the dependency of $\age_\mathrm{CC}^\mathrm{high}(z)$ on the typical formation time and the cosmological parameters by varying one parameter at a time.